My Mom Is 73 and Loves Expensive Skincare—Here's Her Review of The Ordinary

-Enter The Ordinary, the affordable skincare baby of megabrand Deciem which has launched to a very high, covetable status within the skincare-and-beauty industry.
-Not only are the products priced right around $10 and under, but the brand also boasts potent concentrations, top-notch quality, and consistent, exciting new launches (um, like its brand-new Salicylic Acid Masque, $12!).
-People, and largely, millennials, understandably flip over the brand, which ultimately marries all of our most pressing product wants.
+Enter The Ordinary, the affordable skincare baby of megabrand Deciem, that has launched to a very high, covetable status within the skincare-and-beauty industry.
+Not only are the products priced right around $10 and under, but the brand also boasts potent concentrations, top-notch quality, and consistent, exciting new launches (like its Salicylic Acid Masque, $12).
+People (largely, millennials) understandably flip over the brand, which ultimately marries all of our most pressing product wants.

-"When I return (and am sweaty!), I wash my face with Avalon Organics Intense Defense With Vitamin C Cleansing Gel ($7), do another sweep of Bioderma, and then wash my face again in the shower with Jason's Aloe Vera Body Wash ($8).
-(The mineral SPF is very hard to get off and the body wash has great ingredients that are gentle enough for my face!)
+"When I return (and am sweaty!), I wash my face with Avalon Organics Cleansing Gel With Vitamin C ($15), do another sweep of Bioderma, and then wash my face again in the shower with Jason's Aloe Vera Body Wash ($9).
+(The mineral SPF is very hard to get off, and the body wash has great ingredients that are gentle enough for my face!)
 If I don't go walking, I just use the cleanser from Avalon Organics to cleanse my face."

 "Prior to using these products in my daily routine, I had a great deal of redness on either side of my nose and in the upper part of my cheeks.
 This specific morning routine has helped reduce that redness, and the La Prairie, in particular, has helped to lighten some of the age spots on the outer portion of my cheeks and along my jawline."

 "I cleanse with Avalon Organics Cleansing Gel (above) if I haven’t worn makeup.
 If I've worn makeup, I first use one of Simple's Facial Cleansing Wipes ($7), followed by cleansing with Avalon Organics.
 If I feel like I need it, I'll do a double cleanse, but the second time around, I'll use my Clarisonic Brush to make sure every last stitch of my makeup is removed."